A+W NZ Interview with Lillian ChrystallBack

 We thank Lillian for her warmth and generosity, and acknowledge the affect she has had as a role model and mentor to so many during her incredible career.
 We hope that she and her work continue to inspire generations of architects to come.

-The interview was video and audio recorded, the link to the video will be provided on this page in due course.
+The interview was video and audio recorded, the links to the video is in three parts;

 Published below is the interview, transcribed by Blagica Maneva